 Resize with spacer blocks

-Spacer Blocks are a popular way to resize blocks.
-A Spacer Block creates padding/white space and can be resized to make surrounding blocks larger or smaller.
+Spacer Blocks create empty space and can be resized to make surrounding blocks larger or smaller.

-Tip: Keep an eye on the guidelines – the black lines that appear when clicking and dragging blocks.
+Tip: Keep an eye on the guidelines, which are the black lines that appear when clicking and dragging blocks.
 The guidelines indicate placement.
 If the guideline only spans the height of the block you're resizing, the Spacer Block will only resize this block.
-If the guideline spans the full height of the page, this will create a new column.
+If the guideline spans the full height of the content area, this will create a new column.

 Resize with other blocks